MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

                     ]
 ```

-Look into GitHub Repository for docker-compose.yml testnet example.
+For a testnet example look at [docker-compose-testnet.yml](https://github.com/ststolz/Cardano-Node-Docker/blob/main/docker-compose-testnet.yml) in the GitHub Repository.

+1. Create a "docker-compose.yml" file like the example
-1. Change into directory containing docker-compose.yml and execute `docker-compose up`
+2. Change into directory containing docker-compose.yml and execute `docker-compose up`

-Congrats!
+3. Congrats!
 Relay Node running and cntools are ready to use!

 ## How to setup a Cardano Relay Node with docker-compose.yml

-1. Comment out the volumes entry for "files" in docker-compose.yml example
+1. Comment out the volumes entry for "files" folder in docker-compose.yml example
 2. Download Topology/config files from [hydra.iohk.io](https://hydra.iohk.io/job/Cardano/cardano-node/cardano-deployment/latest-finished/download/1/index.html) and put them into the "files" folder.
-Alternatively you can start a node like in first example and copy the folder "/files" out of the container into local file system with `docker cp` command (may not be up to date!).
+Alternatively you can start a node like in first example and copy the folder "/files" out of the container into local file system with `docker cp` command.
 3. Edit Topology and after `docker-compose up` your relay node is running

 ## Usage Examples